-c) extent to which it is appropriate to recover the costs, and proposal for the most appropriate way to recover the costs:
+c) Extent to which it is appropriate to recover the costs, and proposal for the most appropriate way to recover the costs:

 The costs associated with this modification proposal are not significant enough to warrant special recovery mechanisms.
+However, some members felt that this could be considered a User Pays service.